terrafirma2021/Yamaha-DataLogger/README.md

 - L9637D
 - <strike>510 pull-up resistor</strike> Not needed for RX
 - Level conversion components
+- Due to ESP32 startup time, an external power supply switch will be required to enable esp32 to start before the ecu!
+This saves re-writing the codebase.

 #### Additional Information:
 - It's possible to pozi-tap the loom for other sensor data not sent via the k-line.